mido/mido/README.rst

   * includes a reusable MIDI parser.

+  * full support for MIDI files (read, write, create and play) with complete access to every message in the file, including all common meta messages.

+  * implements (somewhat experimental) MIDI over TCP/IP with socket ports.
+This allows for example wireless MIDI between two computers.

-  * includes programs for playing MIDI files, listing ports and serving and forwarding ports over a network
+  * includes programs for playing MIDI files, listing ports and serving and forwarding ports over a network.

-  * works in Python 2 and 3.

 Status
 -------

-1.1 is the second stable release.
+1.1 is the second stable release which adds tons of new funcionality.

 1.0 established the basic functionality (messages, ports and parser), while 1.1 adds MIDI files, MIDI over TCP/IP (socket ports) and many